 When it comes to gardening, one of the critical factors for success is to consider your climate.
 Different plants have different temperature and weather preferences, and what will thrive in one region will struggle or die in another.
 To help gardeners understand the unique characteristics of their local climate, the United States Department of Agriculture (USDA) has developed a system of gardening zones to differentiate the growing seasons in various regions across the country.
 This system partitions the country into zones based on each region’s unique set of weather and soil conditions that impact gardening.

 The USDA gardening zone map was created in 1960 and updated in 2021.
 The map divides the United States into 13 zones, ranging from Zone 1 (the coldest) to Zone 13 (the warmest).
-Each zone is defined by the average minimum temperature in that region, then broken into subzones based on geographical features such as altitude and proximity to bodies of water.
+Each zone is defined by the average minimum temperature in that region, then broken into subzones based on geographical features such as altitude and proximity to bodies of water and planting zone maps.

 Here is a breakdown of the gardening zones in the US: